 Just before using, wash chicory and escarole quickly in cold water without letting it soak.
 Remove any withered leaves and hard sections.
 Cut and season only just before using.

 Chicory and escarole are used in the same way as lettuce or spinach, which they replace or combine with.

 Here are some serving tips:

 Raw, especially served dressed with a vinaigrette or mayonnaise.
 They form an interesting mix with other greens.

 Chicory can be braised or added to soups at the end of cool g time for flavor.
 White bean and escarole soup is popular South Italian recipe.

 Belgian endive is used raw in salads or braised and served as a vegetable.

-It can also be braised, then chopped used in flans, omelettes, and quiche.
+It can also be braised, then chopped and used in flans, omelets, and quiche.

 Home gardening series-University of Arkansas division of Agriculture-pdf.